joelek/wc-refurbished/readme.md

 ## Roadmap

-* Change mouse scroll speed such that it is reduced by a factor of two.
 * Add center map on unit command to clicking unit portrait.
 * Add rendering of food supply and demand to top bar.
 * Add rendering of unit stats (hit points, range, armor, damage, piercing damage) when selecting a single unit to hotkey F9.